Skip to main content

 So far, we have discovered that booking in advance and traveling off-peak can help save those people booking flights hundreds of dollars.
 But are there certain days and times of the week that are best for booking flight tickets that can also save you even more extra cash?

-In the United States, it is thought that flights are best booked on a Tuesday or Wednesday.
-International flights are best booked on weekdays too, but domestic flights are at their cheapest on Tuesdays, Wednesdays, and Saturdays.
+Some flight analysts believe that there are favored days of the week and times of day that can aid travelers in their search for a bargain flight deal.
+In the U.S., it’s thought that flights are best booked on a Tuesday or Wednesday.
+International flights are best booked on weekdays, too, but domestic flights are at their cheapest on Tuesdays, Wednesdays, and Saturdays.

 However, the most expensive flights are those that are usually booked on Fridays and Sundays during peak times, such as mid-morning through to the early evening.

-A man using his laptop to book a flight.
+A man using his laptop to book a flight

 It’s not just department stores that run rewards systems for customers!
 Frequent flyers can also benefit from signing up for certain programs that repay them with points or airline credit.